risk-first/website/introduction/De-Risking.md

 ## Ignore / Accept

 **Accepting** a risk is to deal with it when it arises.
 One example is the [Key-Man Risk](Scarcity-Risk#staff-risk) involved in having a super-star programmer on the team.
-Although there would be fallout if they left, they are usually mitigating more risk than they cause.
-Another example is using particular software dependencies:   I might build a mobile application which requires a Facebook account to log in.
-This might give rise to the risk that some people can't log in, but might simplify the software to such an extent that it's worthwhile.
+Although there would be fallout if they left, they are often mitigating more risk than they cause.

+Another example is using particular software dependencies:   Building a mobile application which requires a Facebook account to log in might give rise to the risk that people without Facebook accounts can't log in, but might simplify the software to such an extent that it's worthwhile.

 Whereas **Accepting** a risk seems to imply an eyes-wide-open examination, **Ignoring** seems to imply that either the risk is so insignificant it doesn't warrant evaluation, or so daunting that it can't be stared down.
 Either way, **Ignoring** a risk amounts to the same thing as **Accepting** it, since you're not doing anything about it.

 **Accepting** a risk has to occur _before_ we can **Mitigate** it.
-As we've discussed previously, what we decide to mitigate on a daily basis will depend on the evaluation of where we can best mitigate [Attendant Risk](Glossary#attendant-risk).

 ### A Nice Problem To Have

-**Ignoring** or **Accepting** risks is a lot less work than **Mitigating** them, and sometimes it can feel negligent to just add them to the backlog or risk-register.
+**Ignoring** or **Accepting** risks is a lot less work than **Mitigating** them, and sometimes it can feel negligent to just add them to the backlog or risk-register without doing anything immediately about them.
 One useful test I have found is whether "This would be a nice problem to have".
 For example:

 > "Running out of space in the database would be a nice problem to have, because it would mean we have lots of users"
 > "Users complaining about lacking function X would be a nice problem to have, because it would mean they were using the system"